Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Step 2

-Before shocking the spa, always ensure that the water is in the optimum pH and alkalinity range.
+Before shocking the spa, always ensure the water is in the optimum pH and alkalinity range.
 Anything more or less will affect the shocking process and not offer the desired result.

 Step 3

-Turn on the circulation pump but turn off the jets to maintain a steady water flow.
-Then measure the amount of shock required and check the product packaging for a better idea.
+Turn on the circulation pump, but turn off the jets to maintain a steady water flow.
+Then, measure the amount of shock required and check the product packaging for a better idea.

 Never pour the shock directly into the water without proper measurement.